BwRy/Dual-Boot-Stuff/README.md

 This is just all the stuff that I've been using to boot different iOS versions on a single device.

 Good links to use are:
-  - Nyan Satan's Dual Boot Guide https://nyansatan.github.io/dualboot/
+  - Nyan Satan's Dual Boot Guide https://nyansatan.github.io/dualboot/ Cydia Repo: nyansatan.github.io/apt
-  - ShadowLee19's Dual/Triple Boot Guide: http://www.pmbonneau.com/apple/ios/multiboot.php (Use Google Translate if you don't know French)
+  - ShadowLee19's Dual/Triple Boot Guide: http://www.pmbonneau.com/apple/ios/multiboot.php (Use Google Translate if you don't know French) Cydia Repo: pmbonneau.com/cydia

   Credits: